romandariana/adi-kuiper-gen/docs/quick-start.rst

 For ADI evaluation boards, you can configure your target hardware now by setting ``ADI_EVAL_BOARD`` and ``CARRIER`` in the config file, or configure later after deployment.
-See :doc:`Hardware Configuration
+See :ref:`ADI Evaluation Boards Configuration
-<hardware-configuration>` for further information.
+<hardware-configuration-adi-eval-boards>` for further information.

 For customization options, see the :doc:`Configuration <configuration>` section.